timdeschryver/timdeschryver.dev/content/blog/a-new-way-to-validate-angular-forms/index.md

 ### Main difference

 To make the above use cases possible, the whole form is validated on every change.
-This impact is negligible for synchronous validators because these are just methods that are invoked, thus should be fast and has a low impact on the performance.
+This impact is negligible for synchronous validators because these are just methods that are invoked, thus should be fast, with a low impact on the performance.
 This is a different story for asynchronous validators, where this behavior might have an impact.

 ## Impact

 As a developer, the `createValidator` wrapper intends to make it easier to write and read the validation logic of your Angular forms.
 Its minimal API (with the common supplied validation rules) should also allow a quick transition towards the `createValidator` wrapper.
-Refactoring existing forms will have a minimal impact because the status and the value of the form remain the same as before.
+Refactoring existing forms will have a minimal impact because the status and the value of the form remains the same as before.

 ## Final thoughts